Help getting my dog back

-Asked almost 6 years ago in East haven, Connecticut
+Asked over 6 years ago in East haven, Connecticut

 There is a famous comment about "oral" contracts.
 "They ain't worth the paper they're written on."
 The problem with oral agreements is proving what the terms are.
 It is really a problem of evidence.
 You wrote what you say are the terms.
 The breeder will likely deny those are the terms.
 If so, what can you do to prove what the terms are?

 I have been involved with dog shows for thirty five years, including as a conformation and rally judge.
 I constantly caution people against deals such as you say you made.
 In addition, I constantly tell people to get it in writing.
 I also caution against co-ownership.